stacey-kagwanja/Energy-Sector-News-Sentiment-Analysis-and-Stock-Price-Correlation/README.md

 Energy markets are highly sensitive to macroeconomic events and news cycles.
 This project explores whether headline sentiment can serve as a meaningful signal for energy sector returns, using both a pre-trained financial NLP model and a custom-built LSTM classifier trained from scratch.

-The analysis was conducted over a 59-day window using curated energy headlines and price data from the iShares WENE ETF as a sector-wide proxy.
+The analysis was conducted over a 59-day window using curated energy headlines and price data from the WENE ETF as a sector-wide proxy.

 ---